 Pacheco, who is also a Fair Trade Committee member, said they first heard about Fair Trade in San Diego back in 2005.

-“We though wow, it’s like giving charity to a country, but we can make a difference by uplifting them and supporting them with what they make,” she said.
+“We can make a difference by uplifting the farmers & artisans by supporting them with what they make or grow,” she said.
 “And a part of the money goes back to the communities and co-ops where they can decide democratically what to do with it.”

-“There’s only three steps, that’s why anybody could do this: forming the committee, putting the curriculum in the classroom and switching out for Fair Trade things,” Pacheco said.
+“There’s only three steps, that’s why anybody could do this: forming the committee, putting the curriculum in the classroom and switching out for Fair Trade products,” Pacheco said.
 “It’s a no brainer, everybody should be able to do this.
-There should be hundreds of schools, catholic and non-Catholic.”
+There should be hundreds of schools, Catholic and non-Catholic.”

 Besides the curriculum, another way Fair Trade is evident at St. Martin of Tours Academy is its Fair Trade fundraisers and gift fairs, where the community can shop for ethically sourced and eco-friendly products that range all the way from clothing and accessories to food and home décor.